afelipfo/AI-Engineering/README.md

 # Roadmap to AI Engineering🛠️

-Welcome to the **AI Engineering roadmap**!
-It has been compiled to help software engineers and non-engineers build production-grade AI applications from scratch.
+Generative AI is experiencing rapid growth, and this repository serves as a comprehensive hub on generative AI research,It has been compiled to help software engineers and non-engineers build production-grade AI applications from scratch.

 <br>